Chaws-Jewn/Messaging-Application/README.md

   Add the username of the sender to the message and the message itself Print the message to server call the send_message_to_clients function

+Add catching for disconnected users:
+  Catch the error and proceed
+  Identify user details
+  Add message/notification that user has disconnected Delete user details

 send_message_to_clients function
   loop through the saved clients for each client, send the message